djdinnebeil/aie7_journey/01_Prompt Engineering and Prototyping Best Practices/activities.md

 Reasoning / Non-solution / Chain-of-Thought

 **System Performance Evaluation**:
-The prompt given was a problem with no valid solution.
-The system was able to correctly identify that there is no solution, and even offered suggestions on how to move forward, like if there are more details.
+The prompt was a trick problem with no valid solution.
+The system correctly identified this, explained why, and suggested asking for clarification or more details.
+**Strengths:** Strong reasoning and error handling.
+**Weaknesses:** None observed in this case.

 ---

 ### 🔹 Question 5

 **Prompt**:
 Rewrite the Zen of Python in a professional, formal tone.

 **Aspect Tested**:
 Style-guide Adherence / Tone Conversion

 **System Performance Evaluation**:
-The Zen of Python was successfully rewritten in a formal and clear tone.
-The flow was solid and each point was covered.
+The system converted the Zen of Python to a formal style, maintaining clarity and flow throughout.
+**Strengths:** Faithfulness to original content and clear conversion.
+**Weaknesses:** Minor risk of losing the original’s poetic tone.

 ---